openedx/edx-documentation/en_us/shared/accessibility/best_practices_course_content_dev.rst

 Using different content types in your courses can significantly add to the learning experience for your students.
-This section covers how to design several custom content types so that your course content is accessible all learners.
+This section covers how to design several custom content types so that your course content is accessible to all learners.

 .. contents::